 The Tax Counseling for the Elderly (TCE) program offers free tax help for all taxpayers, especially those 60 years or older.

 They specialize in questions about pensions and retirement-related issues that are common among seniors.

 2. Volunteer Income Tax Assistance (VITA) program

-The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who make $54,000 or less, persons with disabilities, and limited English speaking taxpayers.
+The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who generally make $56,000 or less, persons with disabilities, and limited English speaking taxpayers.

 For those that qualify, IRS-certified volunteers help with basic income tax return preparation and electronic filing.

 Find a local TCE or VITA tax help center